DK27ss/OCA-422k-PoC/README.md

   Attacker:  8,694,530 USDC
 ```

-### Step 5 — Final swap
+### 5 — Final swap

-The attacker sells the ~9,409 accumulated OCA (the 1% kept from each round) via a normal PancakeSwap swap:
+The attacker sells the ~9,409 accumulated OCA (the 1% kept from each round) via a normal PancakeSwap swap

 ```
 Swap: 9,409 OCA → 432,690 USDC